-The Environmental Studies Program at Niagara County Community College is designed for students with an interest in environmental problems who are seeking to complete the foundation courses for transfer to a four-year degree program in the environmental field.
-A degree in Environmental Studies prepares you for careers in environmental design, environmental law, resource management, teaching, conservation, park management, environmental risk assessment, hazardous materials management and for work as a consultant or policy analyst with government agencies and other non-government organizations.
+The Environmental Studies degree program at Niagara County Community College is designed for students with an interest in environmental problems who are seeking to complete the foundation courses for transfer to a four-year degree program in the environmental field.
+A degree in Environmental Studies prepares you for careers in environmental design, environmental law, resource management, teaching, conservation, park management, environmental risk assessment, hazardous materials management, and for work as a consultant or policy analyst with government agencies and other non-government organizations.

 Program Goals and Objectives